We cover the big issues here at Italian Barrel – answering questions like who invented sausage is our specialty.

 Chorizo: circa 1600

-Around 1600, Spain started receiving shipments of spices which included chilli.
+Around 1600, Spain started receiving shipments of spices which included chili.
 This allowed them to make that characteristic red Chorizo that we still love today.

-The Chorizo spread to other parts of the globe: neighbours Portugal and Mexico both have their own delicious versions of the Chorizo.
+The Chorizo spread to other parts of the globe: neighbors Portugal and Mexico both have their own delicious versions of the Chorizo.

 Kielbasa: Circa 1800

 In the 1800s Poland introduced the world to Kielbasa.
-A fantastic, garlicky pork sausage that comes in a wide range of flavours.
+A fantastic, garlicky pork sausage that comes in a wide range of flavors.

 The most common variety is the Polska Kielbasa Wędzona that often has sugar and marjoram added.